multiplemonomials/Recipes/Main Courses/beta/Veggie Potage Ramen.md

 1. Heat up a saucepan and put some vegetable oil in it.
 2. Fry the sweet potato, carrot, yellow onion, and garlic with the lid on until some light browning is visible (4-5 minutes over medium heat*)
 3. Transfer all ingredients from the pan into a blender.
 Also add in the water and fake chicken boullion.

-Todo: should we add some soft tofu as well to replace the chicken in the blender?

 4. Blend until completely smooth.
 5. Return mixture to the pan and simmer over medium-low heat for 5 minutes.
 Be careful not to burn!
 6. While the broth is simmering, start the noodles cooking according to package directions in another pot.